-Equidistant from Toronto, Montreal and Ottawa, where the St. Lawrence River meets Lake Ontario and the Rideau Canal (a UNESCO World Heritage site) - Kingston is a stunning, historic city that consistently ranks as one of the best places to live in Canada.
+Equidistant from Toronto, Montreal and Ottawa, where the St. Lawrence River meets Lake Ontario and the Rideau Canal, Kingston is a stunning, historic city that consistently ranks as one of the best places to live in Canada.
 In 2014, Kingston was named one of the top seven most intelligent communities in the world by the Intelligent Community Forum (ICF).